 Force-vector training, therefore, allows coaches to identify training exercises that have greater specificity to the competition movements.
-For example, Contreras et al. (2017) (2) state that the since the hip thrust is performed in the anteroposterior force-vector (front to back), then it may have better transference to sports dependent upon horizontal force production (e.g. rugby, sprinting, football), as the horizontal force-vectors are anteroposterior when standing.
+For example, Contreras et al. (2017) (2) state that since the hip thrust is performed in the anteroposterior force vector (front to back), then it may have better transference to sports dependent upon horizontal force production (e.g. rugby, sprinting, football), as the horizontal force-vectors are anteroposterior when standing.
 In contrast, the squat may have a stronger transfer to the vertical jump due to its axial force-vector (top to bottom).

-In two recent studies which examined the impact of force-vector training on athletic performance, both found greater improvements in the horizontal-orientated movements (sprinting and broad jumping) when training exercises were focused on horizontal force-vectors (3, 4).
+In two recent studies that examined the impact of force-vector training on athletic performance, both found greater improvements in the horizontal-orientated movements (sprinting and broad jumping) when training exercises were focused on horizontal force-vectors (3, 4).
 Likewise, greater improvements in the vertical-orientated movements (vertical jump) were observed when the training exercises were focused on vertical force-vectors (3, 4).

-Similarly, Contreras et al. (2017) (2) found a hip thrust group (horizontal-orientated exercise) made greater improvements in the standing broad jump, 10 m and 20 m sprint test (horizontal-orientated movements), compared to a front squat group (vertical-orientated exercise), who, in fact, showed greater improvements in the vertical jump (vertical-orientated movements).
+Similarly, Contreras et al. (2017) (2) found a hip thrust group (horizontal-orientated exercise) made greater improvements in the standing broad jump, 10m and 20m sprint test (horizontal-orientated movements), compared to a front squat group (vertical-orientated exercise), who, in fact, showed greater improvements in the vertical jump (vertical-orientated movements).
 Collectively, the findings from these studies support the force-vector theory.

-How does Force-Vector training work?
+How does force-vector training work?

 To understand the principle component of force-vector training, one must fully understand the ratio of force.
 The ratio of force is seen as ‘force application technique’, and is independent from the total force being applied (5).
 In other words, it describes how the vertical and horizontal forces are being applied to the ground during sprinting.
 However, it only looks at it as a percentage, with no regards to the total force value.